 How Often Do You Walk Your Dog?

 Most dog owners walk their dogs an average of three times a day, usually for 20 -30 minutes each walk, and even longer at weekends.
 This may not sound like much, but when you join these short walks together it soon adds up.
-If I'm taking a new route with my dog, I often like to track it and see how far we've been.
-I use an app on my mobile phone called "MapMyWalk" which will track your movement, tell you the distance, and your average speed.
-I was surprised to find that just by adding an extra few streets to a walk, I was adding 1/4 of a mile, and a 20 minute walk equates to just over 1 mile!
+If we are taking a new route with our dogs, we often like to track it and see how far we've been.
+We have tried various app's on our mobile phones, but the favorite and the one we always go back to is called "MapMyWalk" which tracks your movement, tells you the distance, and your average speed.
+We were surprised to find that just by adding an extra few streets to a walk, we added a 1/4 of a mile, and a 20 minute walk equates to just over 1 mile!

 Walking your dog 3 times a day, 7 days a week can work out at 21 miles a week, and if you add an extra 2-3 miles or so for the extra miles you do on a weekend, you are easily racking up 24 miles a week.
 Over 4 weeks, you are walking just short of 100 miles!

 So What's Dog Walking Got To Do With Podiatry?

 As explained above, just a few short walks each day soon adds up, and before you know it, you've walked 'More Miles than The Proclaimers!".
 The most important thing to consider when doing this much walking is your footwear.
 Don't be tempted to wear older shoes when walking the dog, just because you are going across muddier terrain.
 Your footwear will make the difference between to staying on your feet when slippery under-foot, and at best landing flat on your backside, or worse, spraining your ankle.